M1ke9/ELaaMS/README.md

 ## Ensemble Output Structure

 For a comprehensive view of ensemble results, each output tuple is published to a dedicated Kafka topic.
-The topic name varies based on the ensemble task type:
+The topic name varies based on the **data scope** for a particular ensemble task:

 * **Single-stream ensemble:** `OutputTopicForData-<streamID>-<dataSetKey>-<target>`
 * **Multi-stream/dataset ensemble:** `OutputTopicForData-<dataSetKey>-<target>`